 stabbing another muthafucka across seas I don't even know, and here he is,

 stabbing my wife every night.
-Ain't that bitch!"
+Ain't that a bitch!"

 Earl shook his head and agreed, "Bitches ain't